Waddell Barnes Botanical Gardens

 Botanical gardens in Macon, Georgia, U.S.

-The Waddell Barnes Botanical Gardens are botanical gardens located on the campus of Middle Georgia State University, Macon, Georgia, spanning 167 acre.
-They are open daily without charge.
+The Waddell Barnes Botanical Gardens was a botanical garden located on the campus of Middle Georgia State University, Macon, Georgia, spanning 167 acre.
+The garden is no longer active and has become a part of the university campus.

-The gardens were established in 1967 to designs of landscape architect Clay Adamson when the construction of Macon Junior College began.
-Initial planting consisted of more than 1,600 trees, 2,500 shrubs, and 12,000 ground cover plants.
+The gardens were established in 1967 and was designed by landscape architect Clay Adamson when the construction of Macon Junior College began.
+Initially, planting consisted of more than 1,600 trees, 2,500 shrubs, and 12,000 ground cover plants.
 Thirty years later, Dr. Waddell Barnes, chair of trustees, led the effort to create botanical gardens across campus to a master plan by Robert and Company.
 In 2003 the gardens were named in Dr. Barnes' honor.

-Today the campus is divided into 16 gardens: Asian, European, Fall Colors, Fragrant, Fruit Trees, Industry, Medicinal, Natives, Showy Flowers, Showy Fruit, Shrubs and Vines, Southern Traditional, Touch & Feel, Urban Environment, Wet Environment, and Xeriscape.
+The garden was divided into 16 gardens: Asian, European, Fall Colors, Fragrant, Fruit Trees, Industry, Medicinal, Natives, Showy Flowers, Showy Fruit, Shrubs and Vines, Southern Traditional, Touch & Feel, Urban Environment, Wet Environment, and Xeriscape.